This is one of only a handful of episodes in which the district attorney (Adam Schiff) shares a scene with a cop (Anita Van Buren).

 The opening credit sequence has been shortened somewhat, with less time between the shots of the cast members.
 As well, the opening theme tune now has slightly different guitar riffs.

 S. Epatha Merkeson wears her hair in dreadlocks.
-Although she has played police officers in other shows with her own hairstyle, notably Captain Margaret Claghorn in the futuristic crime series Mann & Machine, she felt it would be unrealistic for an ambitious New York police lieutenant to adopt such a hairstyle, so she wears a wig as Lt.
+Although she has played police officers in other shows with her own hair, notably Captain Margaret Claghorn in the futuristic crime series Mann & Machine, she felt it would be unrealistic for an ambitious New York police lieutenant to adopt such a hair so she wears a wig as Lt.
 Van Buren.